shoenig/go-bindata/README.md

 This tool offers a set of command line options, used to customize the output being generated.

+If there are go.sum verification errors, be sure to use v4.1.0+ and the go1.12.x compiler, as previous versions computed sums of symlinks incorrectly.

 ### go-bindata

 Note that petrify is a fork of the popular github.com/jteeuwen/go-bindata